United States of America

-Visits to Arizona are generally limited to the northwestern corner of the state that encompasses one of the great natural wonders of the world - the awe-inspiring Grand Canyon.
-Although a major tourist attraction, it need not be the only reason to visit the state.
+Visits to Arizona are generally limited to the northwestern corner of the state that encompasses one of the great natural wonders of the world, the awe-inspiring Grand Canyon.
+Although a major tourist attraction, it need not be the only reason to visit this ruggedly beautiful state.

 The desert is also home of the Wild West, the land of cowboys and Indians, prospectors, gamblers and dusty towns.
-The character of the Old West is epitomised in the old mining town of Tombstone, the site of the famous shootout at the OK Corral, where staged gunfights, swinging saloon doors and old wooden buildings are reminders of the harsh past that respected the 'law of the gun'.
+The character of the Old West is epitomised in the old mining town of Tombstone, the site of the famous shootout at the OK Corral, where today staged gunfights, swinging saloon doors and old wooden buildings still bring to life the harsh cowboy past for visitors.

 But Arizona is not only about deserts, cowboys and natural wonders.
 Two of the state's biggest metropolises are in the desert: the cities of Phoenix and Tucson, offering 21st-century comforts such as luxurious resorts, shopping plazas and golf courses.
-The region's continuous sunshine and dry desert air have attracted thousands of people to its restorative properties and expensive health spas, and made it one of the most popular places to retire in the US.
+And air-con, which can be a big draw!
+The region's continuous sunshine and dry desert air have attracted thousands of people with its restorative properties and expensive health spas, and made it one of the most popular places to retire in the US.